Medicine safety: Filling your prescription

 When you receive your prescription, always:

 - Check the label.
 Look for your name, the name of the medicine, the dose, and how often you should take it.
-If something looks unfamiliar, call your provider.
+If something looks unfamiliar, call the pharmacist or your provider.

 - Look at the medicine.
 Make sure it looks the same as what you have been taking.
 If it does not, call the pharmacist or your provider.
 It may look different because it is a generic version or a different brand.
 However, you should always check to make sure it is the same medicine before you take it.